ashiqofficial/ashiqofficial/README.md

 # Hi there, I'm Ashikuzzaman! 👋

 Welcome to my GitHub profile!
-I'm a passionate .NET developer and solution architect based in Dhaka, Bangladesh, with a love for learning and building robust software solutions.
+I'm microsoft certified professional with 11+ years of experience in designing and developing collaborative solutions using various Microsoft Technologies.

 ## 🚀 About Me